 A fast digesting protein is one that moves through the body and is absorbed more quickly than other kinds.
 Whey protein is generally considered a fast digesting protein, because it has a faster absorption rate when compared to casein.
 A study published in the Journal of the

 American College of Nutrition found that consumption of whey protein reduced short-term food intake more than other types of proteins, carbohydrates and placebos.
-That’s likely because of the speed at which whey moves through the body, which sends the “full” signal to your brain more quickly.
+That’s likely because of the speed at which whey moves through the body allows for the “full” signal to reach your brain more quickly.

 Whey protein is also considered valuable because it is one of the complete protein sources, meaning it contains all the essential amino acids the body requires.
 These are amino acids that must be consumed through protein intake of food and/or supplements, since they are not produced naturally in our bodies.